fraol163/FZX-App/README.md

 4. Go to Window terminal and type git clone https://github.com/fraol163/FZX-App.git then hit enter
 5. Then Wait for it and you are done....

- 🍎 iOS (COMING SOON)
+ NB:  The email verification is sent to  spam folder for now 🍎 iOS (COMING SOON)

 - Will be available on the App Store